Down the Home Stretch!

 Juniors must attend ONE mandatory meeting.

 Think Like a Senior Meetings for the Class of 2023 will take place in January of 2022.
-We will try to offer in-person and virtual options.
+We will try to offer several different virtual options.
 This year meetings will be virtual.
 Upon completion of the meeting, the class of 2023 students will receive a Senior T-Shirt and Crosby Senior Notebook.
-Sign up on your student portal for a meeting and give your t-shirt size.
+Sign up on your student portal for a meeting.
+T-shirts will be given out in March.